dbailey7/nodejs-master-class-repo-dbailey/README.md

 The first entry in this project is for Homework Assignment #1 ...

-This is a simple "Hello, World!"
+This is a simple "Hello, happy World!"
 RESTful JSON API app, that listens on port 12321.
-Any posts to this route with the path /hello, will greet the poster with a "Hello, World!" message and some JSON-formatted text.
+Any posts to this route with the path /hello, will greet the poster with a "Hello, Happy World!" message and some JSON-formatted text.
 Enjoy,

 David Bailey